NucleoidAI/docs/docs/datastore.md

 ### Cloud Integration

-Nucleoid runtime treats transaction as a data, so that if transactions are rebuilt at the runtime, the application will contain logic and data without requiring external database.
-Streaming handlers are used if Nucleoid instance needed to be rebuilt in case of when migration, failovers, disaster recovery needed.
+In Nucleoid, the runtime system views each transaction as data and uses it to create the application, which includes both logic and data.
+This means that if the Nucleoid instance needs to be reconstructed, such as during migration, failovers, or disaster recovery, the system uses streaming handlers to rebuild the application by replaying the transactions.
+This ensures that the logic and data are in sync, even after a reboot of the system.
+The use of transactions as the fundamental building block of the application allows Nucleoid to simplify the overall architecture and increase the speed and efficiency of the system.

 In this particular example: